 Although detoxification from opiates is almost never life-threatening, it can be very uncomfortable.
 When NAD+ IV therapy has been combined with the cold turkey method, there have been some patients whose withdrawal symptoms are fewer than what is typical when quitting cold turkey.
 Results may, however, vary patient-by-patient.

-Another option for detoxification may be the use of oral clonidine, which is an alpha-adrenergic agonist, instead of an opiate, like methadone and buprenorphine are.
-While a tapering program may last months, years, or indefinitely, oral clonidine usually works in 14 days or less and has a high rate of success.
+Another option for detoxification may be the use of oral clonidine. this is alpha-adrenergic agonist, instead of opiate-like methadone and buprenorphine.
+While a tapering program may last months, years, or indefinitely, oral clonidine usually works in 14 days or less.
+It has a high rate of success.

 Even faster methods of detoxification have been developed, including the use of oral opioid antagonists, such as naltrexone.
 This method is known as rapid opioid detoxification (ROD).

 If you use the ROD method, you may be given graduated doses of naltrexone along with clonidine to treat your symptoms.
 This is generally a very safe approach to detoxification.